 How Much Does Amazon CamperForce Pay?

-Amazon pays its employees a minimum of $15 per hour and that is paid out weekly.
+Amazon pays its employees a minimum of $15 per hour, paid weekly.

 Employees are also eligible for overtime pay and an end-of-season bonus.
-The end-of-season bonus is paid once the season is over and on the last paycheck.
+The end-of-season bonus is on the last paycheck and paid once the season is over.
 It is $0.50 for each regular hour worked and $1.00 for each overtime hour worked.
 If an individual does not work the entire season, they do not receive the end-of-season bonus.

 |Starting||$15 minimum||Hourly rate|